Sara Rodriguez: Lieutenant Governor of Wisconsin (2023–present)

 In July 2021, Wisconsin Lieutenant Governor Mandela Barnes announced he would run for U.S. Senate in 2022 rather than running for another term as lieutenant governor.
 That fall, Rodriguez announced that she would run for lieutenant governor in 2022, highlighting her experience as a public health professional and small business owner, and her perspective as a political outsider.
 Initially, it appeared that she would face State Senator Lena Taylor in the Democratic primary, but Taylor withdrew from the race before the end of the year.
 Instead, Rodriguez faced Peng Her, a leader of the Wisconsin Hmong community making his third bid for elected office.
 Rodriguez secured significant support from Democratic lawmakers and organizations, and won the primary with 76% of the vote.
-By winning the primary, Rodriguez joined the ticket led by incumbent governor Tony Evers; she actively campaigned for Evers, traveling extensively around the state.
+By winning the primary, Rodriguez joined the ticket led by incumbent governor Tony Evers; she campaigned for Evers around the state.
 Evers and Rodriguez won the general election, defeating Republican nominees Tim Michels and Roger Roth.
 Rodriguez was sworn in as lieutenant governor on January 3, 2023, taking her oath of office from chief justice Annette Ziegler.

-Since becoming lieutenant governor, Rodriguez has kept up a busy schedule of events around the state and has actively campaigned for other Democratic candidates and causes.
+Since becoming lieutenant governor, Rodriguez has campaigned for other Democratic candidates and causes.
 She also started a Leadership PAC focused on supporting candidates in favor of Medicaid expansion and other healthcare causes.
 She was a delegate to the 2024 Democratic National Convention and had a speaking slot on the convention's first day.

+As lieutenant governor, Rodriguez chairs the Wisconsin Interagency Council on Homelessness, where she coordinates several agencies' efforts related to homelessness.
+She is also chair of the Governor's Task Force on Healthcare Workforce, which advises the governor on how to grow the state's healthcare workforce.